Pomax/are-we-flying/docs/index.md

 };
 ```

-As well as our HTML partial
+And we'll update our HTML partial to include the ALT switch:

 ```html
 <div class="controls">